griase94/motius_coding_challenge/README.md

     "value": 142.0
 ```
 - aggregatedTimestamp: the lowest timestamp of the granularity group (datetime)
-- value: The aggregated value in this granularity group (nueric)
+- value: The aggregated value in this granularity group (numeric)

 ## Next steps
 #### Get ready for production: